Right Arrow

 Root Causes & Impact:

-Workplace violence causes 12% of injuries in education, with special education and high-risk districts seeing even higher rates (Source: Workplace Violence Prevention in Home Healthcare Workers Study).
+Workplace violence causes 12% of injuries in education, with special education and high-risk districts seeing even higher rates (Source: National Center for Education Statistics).
 Factors include student behavioral issues, understaffing, and insufficient de-escalation training.
-Underfunded security infrastructure is a problem in 68% of high-risk districts (Source: Workplace Violence Prevention Study).
+Gaps in security coverage and response protocols can also be contributing factors.

 These incidents can result in everything from bruises and fractures to psychological trauma.
-Alarmingly, 45% of staff avoid reporting violent incidents due to complex reporting systems (Source: Under-Reporting Study).
+Alarmingly, many staff avoid reporting violent incidents, sometimes due to complex reporting systems.

 Video Intelligence Advantage:

-AI-powered cameras analyze real-time behavior, detect physical aggression, and alert security before situations escalate.
-They also provide indisputable evidence to support incident investigations and staff training.
+AI-powered cameras analyze real-time behavior, detect physical aggression, and alert security, enabling a faster response.
+They also provide verified timestamped evidence to support incident investigations and staff training.

 Injury Type